Best Distortion Pedals

 Using a pedal this way is pretty straight forward, whether you play through a tube or solid-state amp.
 Choose a pedal you think sounds good and off you go.
 With that in mind, here are some recommendations.
 Remember this is all based on my opinions and experiences.
 It is up to you to make the right choice for your particular needs.

-There are tons of choices out there, and every guitarists eventually come up with their own list of essential effects pedals.
+There are tons of choices out there, and every guitarist eventually comes up with their own list of essential effects pedals.

-If you play metal you want a pedal with a heavy distortion sound.
+If you play metal, you want a pedal with a heavy distortion sound.
 There are some good ones out there, and some bad ones.
-The difference is in the ear of the beholder, but here I three I think are work checking out.
+The difference is in the ear of the beholder, but here are three I think are worth checking out.
 I’ll also note that I’m thinking in terms of pedals that are reasonably affordable and available for most players.

-- MXR EVH 5150 Overdrive: The is my top choice here.
-This is a pedal I have been using for almost a year with both solid state and tube amps.
-With a three-band EQ and even a noise gate it can basically serve as your distortion channel if you already have an amp that sounds good clean.
+The EVH 5150 Overdrive is my top choice here.
+This is a pedal I have been using for over a year with both solid-state and tube amps.
+With a three-band EQ and even a noise gate, it can basically serve as your distortion channel if you already have an amp that sounds good clean.
 It absolutely crushes through my Marshall DSL.
-EVH 5150 Overdrive

-- MXR M116 Fullbore Metal: Next is the Fullbore Metal.
-This pedal features extreme high-gain distortion along some very useful controls.
+Next is the Fullbore Metal.
+This pedal features extreme high-gain distortion along with some very useful controls.
 In addition to a noise gait, there’s high and low cut/boost as well as a frequency control for mids and a scoop button.
 I really like MXR pedals, and this one may be next on my list.

-- BOSS Metal Zone: This is a pedal that gets a lot of criticism, but for some metal players I think it’s a great choice.
+This is a pedal that gets a lot of criticism, but for some metal players, I think it’s a great choice.
 If you want distortion is has a ton, as well as some very effective parametric EQ controls.
 The metal zone has been around for decades.
-Guitarists who hate it typically think it’s harsh and buzzy, but for those who love it the over-the-top gain is its greatest asset.
+Guitarists who hate it typically think it’s harsh and buzzy, but for those who love it, the over-the-top gain is its greatest asset.

 The MXR EVH 5150

-- Ibanez Tube Screamer: I’ve been using a for well over a decade.
+I’ve been using a TS9 Tube Screamer for well over a decade.
 It has served me well as an overdrive for blues and rock, but it’s also very versatile.
 I’ve used it as a boost in front of my Marshall, as well as to tighten up my Peavey 6505 (which needs no extra distortion).
-TS9 Tube Screamer

-- BOSS OD-3 Overdrive: The BOSS Overdrive is another classic, and it does an amazing job of capturing the sound of an overdriven tube amp.
-Use it as a powerful boost, or rely on it for smooth, tubey tone all on its own.
+The BOSS Overdrive is another classic, and it does an amazing job of capturing the sound of an overdriven tube amp.
+Use it as a powerful boost, or rely on it for smooth, tube tone all on its own.

-- Maxon OD808: The OD808 Reissue is based on one of the most legendary overdrive pedals off all time, the Ibanez TS808.
+The OD808 Reissue is based on one of the most legendary overdrive pedals of all time, the Ibanez TS808.
 This was the predecessor of the TS9, and back then they were made a different company on behalf of Ibanez, and that company was Maxon.
 So, this pedal is the real-deal, made by the company responsible for the original Tube Screamers.

 The Ibanez Tube Screamer TS9

-- TC Electronic Dark Matter: I’ve had the for a few years.
+I’ve had the Dark Matter Distortion for a few years.
 I got it as a way to bring some British distortion sounds to my solid-state Peavey and it worked well for that.
 However, when I switched back to tube amps it really came to life.
-It has a lot of guts, and enough distortion to serve as you main pedal if you play anything from blues to classic rock, and even some hard rock.
-Dark Matter Distortion
+It has a lot of guts, and enough distortion to serve as your main pedal if you play anything from blues to classic rock, and even some hard rock.

 TC Electronic Dark Matter Distortion